SkylineCommunications/dataminer-docs-connectors/connector/doc/TDF_Helios_Database.md

 - To define which types of services (*All Services* or *Only Standard Services*) will be assigned to the DMA, you need to define the **Metropole Services Segmentation**.

-- The Elements Margin column is used to define the percentage of elements that will not be create to ensure that the number of elements in the license is not exceeded.
+- The **Elements Margin** column is used to define the percentage of elements that will not be create to ensure that the maximum number of elements in the DataMiner license is not exceeded.
 TDF uses DMAs with a 500 or 1000 elements license.

 For each type of protocol to be assigned to the created elements, you can also configure generic settings in the **Element Settings** table.